dropbox/pynsot/docs/cli.rst

 Natural Keys
 ============

-A "natural key" is a field or set of fields which can a uniquely identifying mutable an object.
+A "natural key" is a field or set of fields which can uniquely identify an object.
 Natural keys are intended to be used as a human-readable identifer to improve user experience and simplify interaction with NSoT.

 For the purpose of display all objects have a natural key for one or more fields as follows: